-- This day in Jewish history / Jews struggle to settle in the New World
+- This Day / Jews Struggle in the New World

 Intellectual, spiritually inclined and uncompromising in his work, Kahn had relatively few commissions during his lifetime; when he died, he was several hundred thousand dollars in debt.
 Yet he was an influential teacher who trained a number of architects who went on to become far more successful commercially, including Israeli Moshe Safdie (responsible for the renovated Yad Vashem and Jerusalem's Mamilla complex), Robert Venturi and Renzo Piano.
 Critical regard for Kahn’s designs has increased exponentially in the nearly four decades since his death.

 Kahn was born Leiser-Itze Schmuilowsky, in Parnu, Estonia, on February 20, 1901.
 When he was 5, the family, anticipating that his father might be drafted into the Russian army to fight in the Russo-Japanese War, moved to the United States, settling in Philadelphia.
 They changed their family name to Kahn in 1912.

 Kahn was first exposed to architecture in a high school course and continued with formal studies at the University of Pennsylvania.
 Early in his career, he worked for the city of Philadelphia, as well as privately, and was involved in a number of public projects for both the city and federal government.
 Additionally, Kahn taught at both Penn and at Yale.